Infographic guide showing how to match your home purchase to your budget, with tips for Kingston Ontario home buyers

 How much should I budget for closing costs?

-Lower rates can help, but trying to time the market is a challenging endeavour.
+Lower rates can help, but timing the market is a challenging endeavour.
 A balanced market offers buyers more choice and negotiation room at present.
 The best time to buy is when a home aligns with both your income and lifestyle.

 How do I know if a neighbourhood will hold its value?